LinkedIn Emoji Guide

 4. End emoji:A single emoji before your CTA (β€œπŸ‘‡ Drop your thoughts”) works better than text alone.

-Use 1-2 of these at the start of key paragraphs.
-They work like visual bullets that stop the scroll.
+Popular choices for the start of key paragraphs.
+They work like visual bullets that draw the reader's eye.

 πŸ’Ό Professional & Business